ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

       description](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm401).

-!!! example "Task 10.5 - Smearing"
+!!! example "Task 10.5 - Occupation Smearing for Metals"

     First, run the `pw.x` calculation with the supplied input file in [:link:02_aluminium/Al.in](02_aluminium/Al.in).

     Then, look in the `pwscf.xml` file and find the various `ks_energies` entries towards the end.
-These give the various k-points used in the calculation and the energies and occupations of each state for this k-point.
-    Note, for a metal the default number of bands is at least four more than are needed for the number of electrons per cell.
+These give the various k-points used in the calculation and the energies and **occupations** of each state for this k-point.
+Note, for a metal the default number of bands is at least four more than are needed for the number of electrons per cell (even without us setting the `nband` tag).
 The pseudopotential we have used has 3 valence electrons, which could be represented with two potentially doubly occupied bands, so we have four more bands in the calculation for a total of 6.

     ??? success "Example"
         ```